Ruby Logging Guide: How to Use the Built-in Logger Class

-Every Ruby application needs a way to record what it is doing.
-The standard library comes with Logger, a battle-tested class that handles log levels, formatting, and file rotation out of the box.
-This guide covers everything you need to know to get started.
+Every Ruby application needs to keep a record of events as they happen.
+The standard library makes Ruby logging straightforward with the Logger class, a battle-tested tool that handles log levels, formatting, and file rotation out of the box.
+This guide covers everything you need to write clear, maintainable logs in any Ruby project.

 Creating a Logger